-Department of Accounting and Finance, College of Business Administration

-A'Sharqiyah University, Sultanate of Oman
+Department of Accounting and Finance, College of Business Administration A'Sharqiyah University, Sultanate of Oman Email: abdulhadi.ibrahim@asu.edu.om

-Email: abdulhadi.ibrahim@asu.edu.om

 The purpose of this paper is to examine the level of Web-based Online Financial Reporting Disclosure (OFRD) in Islamic banking in Oman.
 A checklist was developed to measure the level of Web-based Online Financial Reporting Disclosure in Islamic banking consist of (90 items).
 The sample of the study consists of Islamic banking in Oman.
-The findings of the descriptive analysis indicated that the overall level of Web-based Online Financial Reporting Disclosure was 63%.
-The regression analysis showed a positive association between bank size, age size, ROA and the level of Web-based Online Financial Reporting Disclosure (OFRD) in Islamic banking in Oman.
+The findings of the descriptive analysis indicated that the overall level of Web-based Online Financial Reporting Disclosure bank size, age size, ROA and the level of Web-based Online Financial Reporting Disclosure (OFRD) in Islamic banking in Oman.
 The practical implication of the results are helping the authorities to put more efforts towards the quality of Web-based online information to satisfy all parties.